skywhack/docs/src/scripting.md

 # Scripting

-Skywhack allows customising logic and user interface layout and skins in three computer languages: ActionScript 3, MXML, and a CSS3 subset.
+SkyWhack allows customising logic and user interface layout and skins in three computer languages: ActionScript 3, MXML, and a CSS3 subset.